QBDI/QBDI/README.rst

 QBDI build system relies on CMake and requires to pass build configuration flags.
 To help with this step we provide shell scripts for common build configurations which follow the naming pattern ``config-OS-ARCH.sh``.
-Modifying these scripts is necessary if you want to compile in debug or cross compile QBDI.
+Modifying these scripts is necessary if you want to compile in debug mode or cross-compile QBDI.

 Linux
 +++++